Arlington House, The Robert E. Lee Memorial: Civil War

 In April 1861, Virginia seceded from the United States.
+It was at Arlington House that Lee decided to resign from the U.S. Army to eventually lead the Army of Northern Virginia in the Confederate States Army.
 Though offered command of the U.S. Army, Robert E. Lee resigned his commission on April 20, 1861 and joined the Confederate States Army.
 With Arlington House on high ground overlooking the capital, the federal government of the United States knew it needed to occupy the mansion or be left in an untenable military position.
 Although unwilling to leave Arlington House, Mary Custis Lee believed her estate would soon be occupied by Union Army soldiers and left to stay with relatives on May 14, after being warned by her young cousin William Orton Williams, who was then serving as aide to General Winfield Scott.
 On May 24, 1861, Union Army troops seized and occupied Arlington without opposition.

 In June 1862, the 37th United States Congress enacted legislation that imposed a property tax on all land in "insurrectionary" areas of the United States.
 The 1863 amendments to the statute required that these taxes be paid in person.
 Mary Lee, afflicted with severe rheumatoid arthritis and behind Confederate lines, could not pay the tax in person, resulting in the Arlington estate being seized for nonpayment of taxes.
 It was auctioned off on January 11, 1864, and the U.S. government acquired the property for $26,800 ($ today).